-- About 740,000 people have fled their homes and are now displaced within South Sudan.
+- Over 800,000 people have fled their homes and are now displaced within South Sudan.

 - More than 76,000 people have sought refuge at various UN compounds across the country.
-In Juba, 80% of displaced people are women and children.
+In Juba, 80 percent of displaced people are women and children.

 What Oxfam is doing

-We've reached more than 116,000 people in three locations in South Sudan with water, health and sanitation equipment.
-We’ve also started responding to urgent needs of refugees and hosting communities in Uganda.
+We've reached more than 116,000 people in South Sudan with water, health and sanitation equipment.
+We’ve also started responding to the urgent needs of refugees and hosting communities in Uganda.

-- Our charcoal distribution project is addressing one of the greatest needs in the camps - lack of fuel to cook food.
+- In Juba, our charcoal distribution project has so far reached over 1,800 people addressing one of the greatest needs in the camps - lack of fuel to cook.

 Oxfam in the region

-Oxfam has been present in Southern Sudan since 1983, providing humanitarian aid to victims of conflict, drought and floods, as well as long-term development assistance to some of the most vulnerable communities.
-Over this time, we’ve helped more than 500,000 people and we are committed to sustained assistance during this current crisis.
+We have a dedicated team to respond to emergencies across South Sudan.
+We focus on public health, livelihoods and emergency response combined with gender, diversity and conflict-sensitive programming, policy and advocacy work.
+We have been present in Southern Sudan since 1983, providing humanitarian aid to victims of conflict, drought and floods, as well as long-term development assistance to some of the most vulnerable communities.